Eppu/locator-map/README.md

 # Entity Locator App

 This is a simple Next.js app that allows users to see the location of entities on a map, and to determine their distance to them by clicking on it.

+The app uses Next.js, TypeScript and Leaflet as its main technologies.
+Testing is done through Jest, but I currently lack the time to work on proper unit or E2E tests.

 ## Technologies Used